2019 Alta helicopter crash: Aftermath

 Alta municipality mobilised a crisis response team at the town hall shortly after news of the accident was reported.
 The Regional Psychiactric Centre for Western Finnmark set up a phone number that the next-of-kin and friends of the victims could call for immediate support from emergency personnel or a crisis response team.
 The Municipal Medical Officer of Alta ordered local psychiatric institutions such as the Finnmark Hospital Trust to prioritise supporting the bereaved over other non-emergency cases.
 General practitioners were consequently ordered to always be ready to pick up phone calls, and if they were unable to, were asked to call back as quickly as possible.
 The local church (the Northern Lights Cathedral), youth centre, and hospital were fully staffed by doctors and nurses to provide support.

 The Høstsprell festival cancelled all events, but allowed for people to gather at the premises.
 The general manager of Alta Event, the company behind the festival, stated they would stop providing sightseeing tours in helicopters.
 Helitrans grounded their fleet of helicopters following the incident; the helicopters were back in service on 11 September.
 On 2 September 2020, Helitrans general manager Richard Simonsen stated that they would no longer provide sightseeing tours out of respect for the victims.
 By September 2021, Helitrans had invested in two new flight simulators to "promote a culture of safety" and enhance the safety standards of their pilots.
 They also invited other companies to assist in building a competency centre to raise safety standards in the industry.

 Airbus made crash-resistant fuel systems part of the standard equipment on every new AS350 on 1 October 2019, and strongly suggested that operators retrofit their old helicopters with the new systems.
 An AS350 flight simulator facility was opened in Vantaa, Finland, by flight training company Coptersafety on 17 October, with the highest level of certification from the European Union Aviation Safety Agency (EASA).

 In March 2022, the NSIA requested a ban on commercial flights of helicopters without CRFSs within the European Union, noting that the occupants could have "probably survived" if a fire had not broken out immediately after.
-In November, the EASA released a Notice of Proposed Amendment to mandate the installation of CRFSs onto old helicopter designs still in production, and the retrofitting of existing aircraft with such systems.
+In light of the NSIA's report, Helitrans stated that they had replaced 60% of their old fleet with new helicopters installed with a CRFS; they did not view retrofitting their old rotorcraft with the system as cost-effective.
+In November 2022, the EASA released a Notice of Proposed Amendment to mandate the installation of CRFSs onto old helicopter designs still in production, and the retrofitting of existing aircraft with such systems.
 They asked for opinions from interested parties to be sent to the European Commission by 2023, who decide the requirements for earning airworthiness certificates.
-In light of the NSIA's report, Helitrans stated that they had replaced 60% of their old fleet with new helicopters installed with a CRFS; they did not view retrofitting their old rotorcraft with the system as cost-effective.
+In 2024, airworthiness certificates in the EU were amended to mandate CRFSs on helicopters.